 CV32E40P is a 4-stage in-order 32-bit RISC-V processor core.
-The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V ISA.
-Figure 2.1 shows a block diagram of the core.
+The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions, additional ALU instructions and SIMD instructions that are not part of the standard RISC-V ISA.
+Figure 2.1 shows a block diagram of the top level with the core and the FPU.